traherom/kustomize-docker/README.md

 Working directory is set to `/working/` if you need to mount files.

 # Usage
+## On docker
+If you're making up your own workflow, the image is on [Docker Hub](https://hub.docker.com/r/traherom/kustomize-docker/).

 ## End-to-end Usage
 Using the commands shown below, a complete deploy can be run by piping the output of each into the others: